-Police: Man arrested in Alaska death after videos found
+Police say data card shows woman’s killing, man in custody

-Police in Anchorage, Alaska, say a man is in custody following the discovery of a data card that contained videos that appeared to show an assault and killing of a woman.
+Police in Alaska say a man is in custody after videos were found on a digital memory card depicting a woman being assaulted and killed.

+Anchorage police say a caller last week reported finding the card on a city street.

-Police, in a release, say they believe human remains found along a highway earlier this month are those of the woman.
-Detectives and the medical examiner’s office were working to confirm the woman’s identity and manner of death.
+They believe human remains found along a highway earlier this month are those of the woman depicted in the videos.

-Police say a caller last week reported finding on a city street a data card containing video of a killing.
+Authorities are working to identify the woman and her manner of death.

 Police say they obtained a warrant for the arrest of 48-year-old Brian Steven Smith on a murder charge and arrested him Tuesday at an Anchorage airport.